Yuxing0610/Gender_Bias_Analysis/README.md

-﻿﻿﻿# “He” and “She”：an explorative data analysis on gender equality based on Quotebank dataset
+# “He” and “She”：Explorative Data Analysis on Gender Equality Based on Quotebank Dataset

 ## Data Story